 "When you have a new tune in front of you, always look at some key elements: style, key, time signature.
-From there, practice the notes without rhythm and practice just the rhythm without the notes first.
+From there, practice the notes without rhythm and practice just the rhythm without the notes.
+Whichever is harder for you, do that first!
+For me, I practice the notes first.
 In the beginning, practice everything slowly.
-Even if it's 'written' in the music, they something at 210 bpm!"

-Ear Training

-During this part of the audition, you'll listen to melodic and rhythmic phrases then repeat them back on your instrument/voice or by clapping.

-PRACTICE AT HOME

-Download an ear training app such as Earpeggio, Teoria, or Tenuto and go through the exercises.
+Even if it's 'written' in the music, they would never ask you to sight read something at 210 bpm!" -Laura Fan, Film Scoring PRO TIP "When you make reading mistakes, the song must go on!
+Staying in time and following the tempo is more important than a missed note in sight reading." -Nico Ruggieri Ear Training During this part of the audition, you'll listen to melodic and rhythmic phrases then repeat them back on your instrument/voice or by clapping.
+PRACTICE AT HOME Download an ear training app such as Earpeggio, Teoria, or Tenuto and go through the exercises.
 Have a teacher, friend, or family member play a pitch for you from a melodic instrument (such as piano or guitar) and sing the pitch back to them.
 Over time, add more notes and sing up to six or seven pitches back to them.
 Be sure to practice singing/playing back melodies as well as identifying chord qualities (major, minor, augmented, and diminished).
-PRO TIP

-"If you search 'interval music' in the app store, there are some good apps that help you learn how the different intervals sound if that's something you're not familiar with." -Zach Alfred-Levow
+PRO TIP "If you search 'interval music' in the app store, there are some good apps that help you learn how the different intervals sound if that's something you're not familiar with." -Zach Alfred-Levow To build your ear training, reading, and improvisational skills, check out our free online courses taught by Berklee faculty.

+"The professors made sure I understood what key we were in, gave me the starting note, and even assured me that I didn't have to sing it on solfege." -Julia Jahng, Songwriting and Music Production and Engineering

 Online Auditions Our online auditions function exactly like our in-person version, except you'll be at home and our faculty and staff will be in Boston.
-There are location, technical, and internet speed requirements that you must meet to be approved for an online audition and interview.
-If you don't meet them, we will schedule you for your second preferred location or a location nearest to you.
+These events are completed from the comfort of your own space using the Zoom video chat platform, so you'll complete both sections through a live video chat.
 In the online audition, you'll complete the same four components as you would in person.
 On your big day, you'll check in to a virtual waiting room where you'll be able to chat with others who are auditioning.
 When it's your time, you'll receive a link to your online audition and interview rooms where you'll meet Berklee faculty and staff members.
 The online waiting room is proctored by a Berklee staff member, so there will be someone available if you have any questions.
 All auditions and interviews are the same regardless of where you audition.
 Your scores will not be lower if you choose to audition somewhere other than Boston.
 Your Interview During your interview, an Admissions representative will ask you questions that will help us learn about your musical background and creative interests.
 In about 15 minutes, we'll discuss how you've prepared for Berklee's core music curriculum and what specific goals you have in mind for your future career.
 It's an opportunity for you to share what you love most about music and why you want to make it a part of your life.
 Basically, we want to hear you nerd out about music.